-- Address safety issues at high crash locations in the county - Use a Safe System Approach to planning
+- Address safety issues at high crash locations in the county - Use a Safe System Approach to planning that addresses the safety of all road users, including those who walk, bike, drive, ride transit, and travel by other modes.

 Livable and Healthy Communities: Promote compact growth and invest in a multimodal transportation system that supports livable, equitable, vibrant, and healthy communities.